 ParentShield’s SIM Only plans all last just 30 days, so you don’t have to commit to a long-term contract.
 But like other 30-day SIM plans these are rolling plans, so they keep going until you cancel.

-Plans also support call and text recording, time restrictions, and various other unusual features, which are detailed in the ‘Extras and benefits’ section below.
+Plans also support call and text recording, time restrictions, and various other unusual features, which are detailed in ‘Child safe features’ section above.

 Judging ParentShield’s value for money is tricky, because it’s by far one of the most expensive UK networks for the allowances that you get, but it’s also packed full of unique and near-unique features that you won’t find on other networks.

-If you want what ParentShield is offering then it’s arguably good value for money, and is also the only option really.
+If you want what ParentShield is offering then it’s arguably good value for money.
 But if all you need is a more conventional mobile network then you can find much cheaper plans elsewhere.

 You can see many of the key benefits and extras offered by ParentShield below.
-For a look at its more unusual features though, check out the ‘Unique perks’ section further down.
+For a look at its more unusual features though, check out the ‘Child safe features’ section above.

 |